sonicwhi1983/SDEV220-Final-Team-Project/README.md

 # Anywhere and Everywhere Bookstore
-This is a Software Development using Python group project.
+This is a software development project using Python as a group project.

 ## Team Members
 - Project Manager: Houda Elkarachi